doctor-g/preproduction_Sp24/course_plan.md

 Your final grade is determined by your engagement with four aspects of the course according to the following table.
-Your letter grade in the course is the minimum row for which you have satisfied all of the criteria, and a student who does not meet the criteria for a D receives an F.
+Your letter grade in the course is the highest row for which you have satisfied all of the criteria, and a student who does not meet the criteria for a "D" receives an "F".
+For example, if you meet all of the criteria in the "A" row except for one, and you have earned the "B" level in that category, then your course grade is a "B".

 <table>
 <tr>